oracle/node-oracledb/doc/api.md

 has more details, including when to use, and when not to use DRCP.

 There are a number of Oracle Database `V$` views that can be used to monitor DRCP.
-These are discussed in the documentation and in the Oracle white paper
+These are discussed in the Oracle documentation and in the Oracle white paper
 [PHP Scalability and High Availability](http://www.oracle.com/technetwork/topics/php/php-scalability-ha-twp-128842.pdf).
 This paper also gives more detail on configuring DRCP.